 No matter what its cause, a poor self-image can take a toll on your sex life.
 When performance anxiety develops as a result, it can spark a downward spiral of repeated sexual failure and diminishing self-esteem.
 Correcting this problem demands serious attention to its origin.

 Many of the physical changes that come with age have noticeable effects on the sex organs and the sexual cycle.
 Thus, the careful lovemaking of a 70-something couple may bear little resemblance to the lusty pairings of 20-year-olds.
 This isn't necessarily a bad thing.
 Greater experience, fewer inhibitions, and a deeper understanding of your needs and those of your partner can more than compensate for the consequences of aging.
 The physical changes of aging can provide an impetus for developing a new and satisfying style of lovemaking.

 Sexuality in later life

 Middle-aged and older adults no longer accept such myths as "Sex is only for young people" and "Sex isn't important to older adults."
 A study conducted by AARP, "Sexuality at Midlife and Beyond," illustrates this.
 These are some of the findings:

 - Five out of six of the respondents disagreed with the statement that "Sex is only for younger people."

 - Six out of 10 people stated that sexual activity was a crucial part of a good relationship.

 Only 10% of adults reported that they don't particularly enjoy sex, and just 12% agreed that they would be quite happy never having sex again.

-Get your copy of How to Quit Smoking
+Get your copy of Quit Smoking for Good

 Is it better to stop smoking abruptly or gradually?